Caltech Employees Federal Credit Union: Leadership

-John Meeker assumed the role of President and Chief Executive Officer on April 2, 2024.
-John served as CEFCU's Senior Vice President and Chief Financial Officer since 1999.
+John Meeker assumed the role of president and chief executive officer on April 2, 2024.
+John served as CEFCU's senior vice president and chief financial officer since 1999.
 As a key member of CEFCU's executive management team, John has significantly contributed to defining the strategic goals and initiatives that maintain the Credit Union's tradition of stability, security, and trust.

-After a 38-year tenure at CEFCU, President/CEO Rich L. Harris retired on April 1, 2024.
+After a 38-year tenure at CEFCU, president and CEO Rich L. Harris retired on April 1, 2024.
 In 2010, he was elected to serve as a board member at the National Association of Federal Credit Unions (NAFCU).
 He was elected as NAFCU's board chairman on 15 June 2016.

-Present Chair of the Board of Directors of CEFCU is Steve Proia.
+The present chair of the board of directors of CEFCU is Steve Proia.
 Steve has been a board member since 1998, previously serving as chair of the board in 2001-2002 and 2010–2011.
-He retired from the Jet Propulsion Laboratory in 2016, where he held the positions of Chief Financial Officer and Director for Business Operations.
+He retired from the Jet Propulsion Laboratory in 2016, where he held the positions of chief financial officer and director for business operations.